fbpx

 Regular cleaning is the key when it comes to paver edging maintenance.

-Keep them clean by removing any debris, leaves, or grass clippings that may accumulate along the edges.
+You may keep them clean by removing any debris, leaves, or grass clippings that may accumulate along the edges.
 This will prevent the buildup of organic material that can promote weed growth.

 Although paver edging helps to minimize weed growth, it is still important to monitor and remove any weeds that may emerge.
 Regularly inspect the edges and apply an appropriate weed control method to keep the area weed-free.